 In a recent post for the Harvard Business Review Blog Network, Kyle Weins — CEO of iFixit — clearly explained why he “won’t hire people who use poor grammar.”
 While you may be inclined to think that he is all talk, you would be wrong.
 According to the post, all employees in both his companies take a grammar test when entering the company.
 Weins’ reasoning is that an employee’s ability to use grammar correctly is a reflection of his thinking and personal learning curve.
 If an employee’s grammar is poor, he or she is out — period.

-While not all employers have such a black and white approach to grammar in the workplace and few will test you on it, almost all employers do make an effort to review critically all job application materials for blatant mix-ups.
+While not all employers have such a black-and-white approach to grammar in the workplace and few will test you on it, almost all employers do make an effort to critically review all job application materials for blatant mix-ups.
 Here are four things you can do to ensure that, grammatically speaking, you make the cut.